-10.12.030 Public Parking lots
+10.12.030 - Public parking lots.

 - A. Reserved Areas.
 Provision may be made within any public parking lot for an area to be reserved exclusively for parking of electric vehicles, bicycles, motorcycles, mopeds, carpools, or trucks. - B. Signs.
 The manager shall post and maintain at each entrance to a public parking lot a sign stating in substance the following: - 1.
-Parking is limited to a specific time limitation except for monthly parking; - 2.
-Monthly parking is permitted only in the designated areas; - 3.
-Parking is restricted to vehicles of less than 10,000 pounds GVW; - 4.
+Parking is limited to a specific time limitation except for overnight and monthly parking; - 2.
+Overnight and monthly parking is permitted only in the designated areas; - 3.
+Parking is restricted to vehicles of less than ten thousand pounds GVW; - 4.
 If special parking is provided for electric vehicles, bicycles, motorcycles or mopeds, carpools, or trucks, where such special parking is permitted.

-10.12.040 Private Property Parking
+10.12.040 - Private property parking.

 - A. Properties in areas zoned for any density of residential shall have no more than five motor vehicles per primary residential unit, including not more than two recreational vehicles and not more than one abandoned vehicle, parked or stored on private property, day event parking excluded. - B. All motor vehicles parked on private property shall be parked on a hard surface, such as compacted gravel, concrete, asphalt or similar durable material.
-Soil, vegetation, and loose rock, gravel or stone is prohibited as a parking surface. - C. Except upon a driveway or other approved surface, no vehicle shall be parked on private property within the front yard, except for the immediate loading and unloading of persons or property. - D. No vehicle or recreational vehicle shall be parked on private property so as to extend into the public right-of-way, roadway, sidewalk, or in the clear vision area of corner lots. - E. Vehicles actively used for construction, excavation or farming may be on the property for up to 30 days.
+Soil, vegetation, and loose rock, gravel or stone is prohibited as a parking surface. - C. Except upon a driveway or other approved surface, no vehicle shall be parked on private property within the front yard, except for the immediate loading and unloading of persons or property. - D. No vehicle or recreational vehicle shall be parked on private property so as to extend into the public right-of-way, roadway, sidewalk, or in the clear vision area of corner lots. - E. Vehicles actively used for construction, excavation or farming may be on the property for up to thirty days.

-10.12.050 RV and Other Vehicle Parking
+10.12.050 - RV and other vehicle parking.

-A. It is unlawful to park, or permit any of the following vehicles or property owned, operated or controlled by the person to be parked, on any public highway, road, street, or right-of-way within the city, except for the loading or unloading of persons or property not to exceed four hours, or as otherwise set forth below:

-- 1. Recreational vehicle unless issued a permit pursuant to TMC 10.08.060; - 2.
-Vehicle or combination of vehicles (vehicle plus any towed unit) in excess of 10,000 pounds GVW; - 3.
+- A. It is unlawful to park, or permit any of the following vehicles or property owned, operated or controlled by the person to be parked, on any public highway, road, street, or right-of-way within the city, except for the loading or unloading of persons or property not to exceed four (4) hours, or as otherwise set forth below: - 1.
+Recreational vehicle unless issued a permit pursuant to TMC 10.08.060; - 2.
+Vehicle or combination of vehicles (vehicle plus any towed unit) in excess of ten thousand pounds GVW; - 3.
 Trailer; or - 4.
 Boat.

-10.12.060 - Loading zones
+10.12.060 - Loading zones.